Sandra Blow: Artwork

 After her structured training at Saint Martin's, Blow was influenced by Nicolas Carone and his approach to colour and space.
 He in turn had been influenced by Hans Hofmann.
 Blow was also influenced by Alberto Burri, who was progressing towards abstract art informel, using materials such as sacking.
 Blow and Burri started a relationship, and travelled together throughout Italy during 1948, influencing each other's styles.
 It was through him that she started to use "poor" non-art materials, as seen in her painting Space And Matter in which she used liquid cement plus chaff and charcoal, but his lasting influence was in his commitment to art and his interest in the different textures of the world.

 Blow's work was at the forefront of the British abstract art movement of the 1950s.
 She was one of the most original woman painters in Britain, challenging the "'macho' cult" surrounding abstract art.
 Her works emphasise surface textures, creating a tactile quality, and tend to use simple, large geometric shapes.
 Blow would regularly use collage effects in her paintings and in her early work, would sometimes dye her canvas with tea to produce natural colours.
 Blow's later works would demonstrate a greater use of colour and simple, geometric forms.
 One well-known piece by Blow, illustrating her improvisatory approach to the use of materials, Space And Matter, 1959, is a painting of oil on board plus other experimental materials, creating the impression of wood and tar as well as flame and sea spray.
 In the 1970s, Blow collaborated with architect Eric Defty on a series of paintings.
 This collaboration saw Blow begin to incorporate geometric shapes among her organic forms in her later paintings and turn increasingly to square canvases as an architectural component of her work.

 Blow's work was widely exhibited during her lifetime.
 Notable exhibitions of her work include sales made to the Museum of Modern Art and the Tate Gallery, the 1958 Venice Biennale, the 1960 Guggenheim International Award (which she won), the 1961 Liverpool John Moores University exhibition and at the Victoria and Albert Museum.
 Despite moving to St Ives in the 1990s, Blow continued working in London, participating in the Royal Academy's Summer Exhibitions and being honoured with a retrospective in the newly completed Sackler Galleries in 1994.
 In 1995, she completed her "only large scale experimentation with glass", an illuminated glass screen named Flight Structure, which was installed in Terminal 3 of Heathrow Airport.
 This was installed by the airside entrance and the artist styled the work to convey the transition from security to flight.
 It has now been moved to the airport's head office in the Compass Centre.
-In 2001-2002, Space and Matter, became the title of an exhibition of Blow's work at Tate St Ives.
+In 2001–2002, Space and Matter, became the title of an exhibition of Blow's work at Tate St Ives.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.